-According to the aggregate scores, bus maintenance staff is more aware and more satisfied with current incentives, benefits, and conditions than are bus operators.
-Specifically, maintenance personnel scored over 40% higher than operators in overall
+According to the aggregate scores, bus maintenance staff are clearly more aware and more satisfied with current incentives, benefits, and conditions.
+Specifically, maintenance personnel scored over 40% higher than operators in overall awareness.
+This result shows a clear difference from responses to the overall awareness question in which operators (35%) and maintenance (36%) were very close to each other (Table 4.4.)
+Maintenance staff also tended to participate in incentives and benefits at a higher rate than bus operators.

 To further strengthen the results, researchers performed a bi-variate linear regression on the variables.
-The resulting model confirmed that, when controlling for gender and location, there is a strong, statistically significant relationship between employee classification and total awareness.
+The resulting model confirmed that when controlling for gender and location, there is a strong, statistically significant relationship between employee classification and total awareness.
 This outcome reinforced the earlier descriptive statistical findings, which showed awareness to be higher among maintenance staff.
-Specifically, the regression analysis showed that when survey responses went from bus drivers to maintenance personnel, there was a significant increase in the number of positive responses for awareness of current incentives and benefits at MDT.
+Specifically, the regression analysis shows that when survey responses go from bus drivers to maintenance personnel, there is a significantly large increase in the number of positive responses for awareness of current incentives and benefits at MDT.

 Additional analyses were carried out to determine whether or not relationships existed between the variables, and to identify the statistical significance of these relationships.
-For purposes of this study, employee class, shop location, and gender are defined as independent variables, while the dependant variables are the categories described previously (total awareness, total participation, and total satisfaction.)
+For purposes of this study, employee class, shop location, and gender are defined as independent variables, while the dependant variables are the categories described previously (total awareness, total participation, and total satisfaction).
 Using Pearson's r-value for correlation coefficients, researchers examined relationships among the dependent variables and between the dependent and independent variables.